 Deloraine Photographer | 365 Project

-Kooparoona Niara, or Mountains of the Spirits, is a collection of mountain bluffs (also called the Great Western Tiers) that form the northern edge of the Central Highlands plateau in Tasmania.
-For more than 10,000 years, these mountains were home to the Pallittorre people of the North tribe which were based around Jackeys Marsh, Meander, Mole Creek and the Gog Range, where they mined and traded ochre.
+Kooparoona Niara, or Mountain of the Spirits, is a collection of mountain bluffs (also called the Great Western Tiers) that form the northern edge of the Central Highlands plateau in Tasmania.
+For more than 10,000 years, these mountains were home to the Pallittorre people of the North tribe which were based around Jackeys Marsh, Meander, Mole Creek and the Gog Range, where the women mined and traded ochre.
 Kooparoona Niara was the meeting place of three Aboriginal nations.

 *All photos by Jade Hallam, nature and documentary photographer, Deloraine Tasmania.